What is unauthorised access?

 Other unauthorized access tactics

-Unauthorized access tactics, such as insider threats, social engineering, sabotage, and fraud, each present significant risks to system security.
+Other unauthorized access tactics include insider threats, social engineering, sabotage, and fraud, each posing unique risks to system security.

 Examples of unauthorized access